JBsCorner/iiot-workshop/README.md

 TBD

 ## PHASE 01: SENSING THE PHYSICAL WORLD
-In this first step, we will use a temperature sensor to determine the temperature of the process at each moment.
+In this first phase, we will use a temperature sensor to determine the temperature of the process at each moment.
 For this purpose, in addition to a temperature sensor, we will need a device capable of taking measurements every few seconds and recording them.

 The sensor we will be using is a basic temperature and humidity sensor, specifically the DHT11 model.
 This sensor offers the following key features:
 | Feature        | DHT11                        |